'Everest Twins' hit a high on the Swiss Alps, aim to keep climbing | Sports-Games

 ''...Mountaineering is generally viewed as a male preserve and women taking it up has been looked down upon.
 But, I think slowly the trend is changing as more and more women are setting records in the climbing space to show that we can also do it well.

-''So Switzerland was almost a saviour.
+''So Switzerland was almost a savior.
 It feels surreal to be able to travel without a mask because who would have thought that, within a year, post the pandemic you would be able to achieve something like that.
-For us, this in particular has been a game changer in that sense,'' she added.
+For us, this, in particular, has been a game-changer in that sense,'' she added.

-Mountaineering requires a basic level of fitness and the duo try to train for at least a month before embarking on expeditions.
+Mountaineering requires a basic level of fitness and the duo tries to train for at least a month before embarking on expeditions.

 ''For expeditions, we have to make sure that our endurance is up because we have to climb for almost 8 to 10 hours; so we never compromise on training and keeping ourselves fit.
 We also keep ourselves mentally strong with yoga and meditation,'' Nungshi added.